ticket-tiger/ticket-management-system/README.md

-# Ticket Manangement System - Issue Tracking Web App
+#  Ticket Tiger- Issue Tracking Web App

 Simple issue tracking cloud application that showcases our skills using the MERN development stack.